Never run out of storage space in your kitchen with these clever, nifty hacks

 2. Utilise the backsplash

-Your backsplash can do more than just add colour to your kitchen.
+Your backsplash can do more than just adding kitchen colour.
 Convert the tiled space into storage too.
 Replace hooks with magnet bars to hold up knives, forks and spoons.
 Utilise the space over the sink too, by building a sturdy dish rack that doubles up as storage and a space to keep them to dry.

 3. Use the space under the sink